Recently, my daughter, Ava, and I went to Florida to relax, soak up the sun and have fun together.

 The only problem was that most things Ava and I find fun include physical activity, and she was in a boot.
 Yeah… Ava loves to play soccer but doesn’t love to warm up before her games.
 After complaining of her leg hurting for a solid week, I took her to the orthopedist.
 We left the doctor’s office with a diagnosis of shin splints, possible stress fractures, and a prescription for physical therapy and a damn boot to be worn all day, every day for six weeks.
 Ugh.
-Just in time for Spring Break!
+Just in time for vacation!
 It never fails.

 To have fun, while remaining stationary, we decided that every night, we’d watch a stand-up comedy act on Netflix before bed.
 We’d hang out on the beach during the day, shop late afternoon, grab dinner, then rush home to hop into our sweats, veg out and laugh our asses off.
 Such geeks!
 On night one, we watched Ellen Degeneres’ Relatable—so funny!
 Then we discovered John Mulaney, with whom we’re now totally obsessed.
 Each night before bed, we’d laugh and laugh.
 Neither of us could get enough.